stfc/cloud-docs/source/Legacy/JupyterHubDocumentation.rst

 To launch notebook servers on OpenStack, JupyterHub must be installed on the VM.
 The easiest way to do this is by creating a VM using an image that has it pre-installed.
 You will need to create an image which has JupyterHub (including Python 3.6) installed, along with any software required by your community and a 'user folder' - this is the intended base folder for notebook servers (this option is set in the jupyterhub config file).
 As of writing, this folder is :bash:`/home/USERNAME/jupyterhub-user-folder`.

 This JupyterHub instance I used has a host certificate with it.
 This is because authentication uses SSL.
-A self signed certificate will work for testing or various tiers of more trusted certificates can be requested via cloud-support@gridpp.rl.ac.uk
+A self signed certificate will work for testing or various tiers of more trusted certificates can be requested via cloud-support@stfc.ac.uk

 It should be noted the project needs a security group to allow port 8000.